Nuclear-free zone: Canada

+The province of British Columbia also bans mining for uranium, and the construction of nuclear power plants within its territorial limits.

 Former Soviet Union

 Central Asia

-All states of Central Asia have signed the Treaty on the Non-Proliferation of Nuclear Weapons and signed the Central Asian Nuclear Weapon Free Zone treaty.
-Thus, there are no technologies to create a weapon or enrich the particles, but in Tajikistan, during the Soviet Union, such initiatives were brought to life, but with the collapse of the Soviet Union, the facilities were dismantled and moved to the Russian Federation.
-The Treaty came into force on 21 March 2009.
+All five former Soviet states of Central Asia are parties to the Treaty on the Non-Proliferation of Nuclear Weapons and the Central Asian Nuclear Weapon Free Zone treaty, which came into force on 21 March 2009.

-Estonia

-After Estonia seceded from the Soviet Union in the early 1990s, Estonia became a nuclear-free country.

-The two land-based nuclear reactors at the Soviet Navy nuclear submarine training centre in Paldiski were removed when Russia finally relinquished control of the nuclear reactor facilities in September 1995.

-There are no nuclear power stations in Estonia.
+Several Central Asian states have civil nuclear activities, including uranium mining and milling and research reactors, but none have uranium enrichment or spent fuel reprocessing facilities needed to produce weapon-usable nuclear material.

+Uzbekistan has begun preparations to begin construction of its first nuclear power plant.
+In 2022, Kyrgyzstan announced it would work together with Russia in order to build a small nuclear plant.

+Kazakhstan is planning to reintroduce nuclear power to decrease its reliance on fossil fuels.
+The 2019 proposal by President Tokayev was backed at the 2024 Kazakh nuclear power referendum, with 73% voting for the construction of a nuclear power plant.
+Kazakhstan is also the biggest producer of uranium in the world.

 Japan

 As a resource-poor nation, Japan is heavily reliant on nuclear power, but its unique experience in World War II has led to the wholesale rejection of nuclear weapons, holding nuclear weapons shall not be manufactured in, possessed by, or allowed entry into Japan.
 These tenets, known as the Three Non-Nuclear Principles, were first stated by Prime Minister Eisaku Satō in 1967, and were adopted as a parliamentary resolution in 1971, though they have never formally been entered into law.
 They continue to reflect the attitudes of both government and the general public, who remain staunchly opposed to the manufacture or use of nuclear weapons.

 The Japan Self-Defense Forces have never made any attempt to manufacture or otherwise obtain nuclear arms, and no nuclear weapons are known to have been introduced into the Japanese Home Islands since the end of World War II.
 While the United States does not maintain nuclear bases within its military installations on the Home Islands, it is believed to have once stored weapons at Okinawa, which remained under US administrative jurisdiction until 1972.